ska-sa/katdal/doc/mvf_v4.rst

   all the data was flagged).

 - Solutions are only valid as long as the system gain controls (TODO: name for these) are not altered.
-It is thus not generally advisable to re-use gains from one capture block to correct data from another capture block.
+Re-using gains from one capture block to correct data from another capture block may yield inocrrect results unless one takes extra steps to correct for changes in the system gains.

 Image stream metadata
 ^^^^^^^^^^^^^^^^^^^^^